 2. The hotel plastic bag found in the closet is also good for keeping dirty and even wet or damp items away from clean clothes.

-3. White clothing shows dirt faster, avoid packing white, instead opt for darker or patterned clothing.
+3. White clothing shows dirt faster; avoid packing white; instead, opt for darker or patterned clothing.

 4. Invest in clothes designed for travel.

 Travel clothing has all the properties you need to look good and feel good while exploring the world.
 Travel clothes are lightweight, wrinkle-resistant, stain-resistant, and quick-drying.
-It’s our experience that clothes that you buy for travel you end up wearing long after you’ve returned home.
+It’s our experience that the clothes that you buy for travel you end up wearing long after you’ve returned home.
 Shop men’s travel clothing.
 Shop women’s travel clothing.

 Articles You May Like